48 Hours in Marfa: A Definitive Guide

 A little town in Trans-Pecos…

-Marfa, TX is many things to many people: a creative home, a West Texas outpost near Big Bend, and, sure, the town near the Prada Marfa store (installation).
+Marfa, TX is many things to many people: a creative home, a West Texas outpost near Big Bend, and, sure, the town near the famed and iconic Prada Marfa installation.

 *A quick note on Marfa’s ever-evolving places…